65 Mental Health Resources for People of Color

 Organizations and Directories

-Asian American Psychological Association: organization for professionals that has fact sheets on brain injury, trauma and violence exposure, intimate partner violence, student-adjustment challenges, bullying and suicide.
+Asian American Psychological Association: an organization for professionals that has fact sheets on brain injury, trauma and violence exposure, intimate partner violence, student-adjustment challenges, bullying and suicide.

-Asian Counseling and Referral Service: organization based in the state of Washington that provides Asian American and Pacific Islander communities with mental health services and support.
+Asian Counseling and Referral Service: an organization based in the state of Washington that provides Asian American and Pacific Islander communities with mental health services and support.

 Asians Do Therapy: website working to reduce stigma about and improve access to therapy with guidance on finding a therapist.

-National Asian American Pacific Islander Mental Health Association: organization with trainings, self-care tips and articles related to the mental health of Asian Americans, Native Hawaiians and Pacific Islanders.
+National Asian American Pacific Islander Mental Health Association: an organization with trainings, self-care tips and articles related to the mental health of Asian Americans, Native Hawaiians and Pacific Islanders.

 Resources and Podcasts